 Emirates, which is based in Dubai, prides itself on flying one of the youngest fleets of planes.
-But newer is not always better, since many of the latest aircraft squeeze even more coach passengers into less space.
+But newer is not always better since many of the latest aircraft squeeze even more coach passengers into less space.

-Emirates foodservice draws a distinct line between premium-class passengers and the rest of us.
+Emirates foodservice draws a distinct line between premium-class passengers and the rest of the plane.
 The Emirates Lounge at JFK for business and first-class is an outstanding place to have a meal before boarding one of their flights.
 (Not that you won't be graciously served onboard if you travel in those sections.)
 The advantage of dining here, rather than on a late-night flight, is that you can go to sleep after takeoff rather than waiting for food service.

-Using either a controller or the touch screen, passengers can select from hundreds of current and popular movies, great music, even audiobooks to queue up and entertain themselves in flight.
+This is where Emirates excels.
+Its ICE system consists of a large screen built into economy-class seat backs.
+Using either a controller or the touchscreen, passengers can select from hundreds of current and popular movies, great music, even audiobooks to queue up and entertain themselves in flight.
 All of the A380 and some Boeing 777 aircraft have free Wi-Fi and in-seat power.

 - In the back of the 777 are a few rows of two, rather than three, seats across.
 Don't pick the last row (across from the toilet), but the rows ahead of it.
 For couples, these are a small luxury where no one need suffer in the middle seat.